A continuum model of multi-phase reactive transport in igneous systems: Special limits for igneous systems

-In the following, we will first demonstrate how to recover the known special cases of two-phase porous and suspension flows of solid rock or crystals, ($i = s$), and liquid melt ($i = \ell$).
-We will then add a third phase of compressible volatile phase ($i = v$), where the latter may be a supercritical fluid, a magmatic brine, or a gaseous vapour.
-For simplicity, we will do so under the assumptions of local thermal equilibrium ($\Ti = T$) and an isochemical aggregate ($\cji = c_0$).
-To include reactions without specifying a thermodynamic model for chemical potentials, we assume a known melting rate (mass transfer from from solid to liquid phase), $\Gamma_\rho^{s \ell}$, and degassing rate (mass transfer from liquid to vapour phase), $\Gamma_\rho^{\ell v}$.
+For simplicity, we will limit the following discussion by assuming thermal phase equilibrium ($\Ti = \Tstar$) and an isochemical aggregate ($\cji = c_0$).
+We continue to include reactions by their symbol only and hence assume a known melting rate, $\Gamma_\rho^{s \ell}$ (mass transfer from solid to liquid phase), and degassing rate, $\Gamma_\rho^{\ell v}$ (mass transfer from liquid to vapour phase).